valueforvalue/Family-Worship-md/FamilyWorship.md

 ## Preface

-In the first place I would like to address the objections to family worship, I do so for myself in the future if ever (God forbid) I am inclined to neglect this solemn duty.
+In the first place I would like to address the objections to family worship, I do so for myself in the future if ever, God forbid, I am inclined to neglect this solemn duty.

- In doing so I will quote a very informative section from The Importance of Family Religion by: S.G.
+ In doing so I will quote a very informative section from *The Importance of Family Religion* by: S.G.
 Winchester.

-> The first objection we shall notice, is the want of time, properly and statedly to perform this duty.
+>The first objection we shall notice, is the want of time, properly and statedly to perform this duty.
-> It may be safely taken for granted, that there can not be conflicting duties.
-That which an undoubted duty renders
-> impossible to be done, can not itself be duty.
-This would suppose derangement in the government and plans of God, which is
-> wholly inadmissible.
-If, then, family worship be an obvious duty, we can not be warranted in occupying the time in which it
-> should be performed, in doing any thing else.
-If it be a duty at all, it must also be a duty to employ some time in performing it,
-> and it can not be our duty to employ this time in doing something else.
-Whatever we do, therefore, when we should be
-> attending to family devotion, is sinfully done, and in direct opposition to the will of God; and to plead the one as an excuse for
-> the neglect of the other, is to plead one sin in extenuation of another.
-The time which should be employed in serving God, is
-> his time, and not ours.
+It may be safely taken for granted, that there can not be conflicting duties.
+That which an undoubted duty renders impossible to be done, can not itself be duty.
+This would suppose derangement in the government and plans of God, which is wholly inadmissible.
+If, then, family worship be an obvious duty, we can not be warranted in occupying the time in which it should be performed, in doing any thing else.
+If it be a duty at all, it must also be a duty to employ some time in performing it, and it can not be our duty to employ this time in doing something else.
+Whatever we do, therefore, when we should be attending to family devotion, is sinfully done, and in direct opposition to the will of God; and to plead the one as an excuse for the neglect of the other, is to plead one sin in extenuation of another.
+The time which should be employed in serving God, is his time, and not ours.
 When he demands a service, he also demands the necessary time for its performance.
 This is evident.
-> Now if that time be otherwise employed, it is withholding from God that which is his due.
-It is robbing God of what rightfully
-> belongs to him.
-If your servant should neglect to perform the service for which you have bargained with him, and plead the
-> want of time as his excuse, what would be your reply?
-Would it not be—"in bargaining for your service, I bargained for all the
-> time that the service requires; and to appropriate that time to your own or other purposes, is to deprive me of what is my
-> legal and rightful due?"
-If this would be your reply, as I apprehend it would be, then you have furnished an answer to your
-> own objection.
-On what ground do you presume upon success in any business, that is transacted at the expense of God’s
-> rights?
-Should you prosper in life, notwithstanding this disregard of his claim, may you not justly conclude that he is
-> permitting you to fill up the cup of your iniquity, and that he has deferred the settlement of his account with you, to the day of
-> righteous retribution?
+Now if that time be otherwise employed, it is withholding from God that which is his due.
+It is robbing God of what rightfully belongs to him.
+If your servant should neglect to perform the service for which you have bargained with him, and plead the want of time as his excuse, what would be your reply?
+Would it not be—"in bargaining for your service, I bargained for all the time that the service requires; and to appropriate that time to your own or other purposes, is to deprive me of what is my legal and rightful due?"
+If this would be your reply, as I apprehend it would be, then you have furnished an answer to your own objection.
+On what ground do you presume upon success in any business, that is transacted at the expense of God’s rights?
+Should you prosper in life, notwithstanding this disregard of his claim, may you not justly conclude that he is permitting you to fill up the cup of your iniquity, and that he has deferred the settlement of his account with you, to the day of righteous retribution?
 May not your success in worldly gain, be regarded as a fearful premonition of coming vengeance?
-You
-> may have, as many others have, your portion in this life.
+You may have, as many others have, your portion in this life.
 What an awful thought!
 What a still more awful reality!!

->
-> If the business in which you are engaged, be an unlawful calling, how greatly aggravated is the guilt of occupying God’s
-> time in prosecuting it!
-Men, generally, are not sufficiently impressed with a sense of their entire dependence on God; for
-> success in their worldly affairs.
+>If the business in which you are engaged, be an unlawful calling, how greatly aggravated is the guilt of occupying God’s time in prosecuting it!
+Men, generally, are not sufficiently impressed with a sense of their entire dependence on God; for success in their worldly affairs.
 They acknowledge it as a theoretic truth, but are not habitually influenced by the belief of it.
-> "Except God build the. house, they labour in vain that build it."
+"Except God build the. house, they labour in vain that build it."
 Ps.
 127:1.
-Men are also slow to credit that important
-> declaration of Scripture, "Godliness is profitable unto all things, having promise of the life that now is, and of that which is to
-> come."
-They do not practically believe the promise annexed to the injunction; "seek first the kingdom of God and his
-> righteousness, AND ALL THESE THINGS SHALL BE ADDED UNTO YOU."
-This objection is not unlike that which Judas made to
-> Mary’s anointing the head and feet of Christ with precious ointment.
-He thought it might be otherwise employed to greater
-> advantage.
-But Christ said, "wheresoever this gospel shall be preached in the whole world, there shall also this, that this
-> woman hath done, be told for a memorial of her."
+Men are also slow to credit that important declaration of Scripture, "Godliness is profitable unto all things, having promise of the life that now is, and of that which is to come."
+They do not practically believe the promise annexed to the injunction; "seek first the kingdom of God and his righteousness, AND ALL THESE THINGS SHALL BE ADDED UNTO YOU."
+This objection is not unlike that which Judas made to Mary’s anointing the head and feet of Christ with precious ointment.
+He thought it might be otherwise employed to greater advantage.
+But Christ said, "wheresoever this gospel shall be preached in the whole world, there shall also this, that this woman hath done, be told for a memorial of her."
 This objection asks, "to what purpose is this waste" of time?
-Judas, indeed,
-> in making the objection, professed great solicitude for the poor, to whose relief he supposed the price of the ointment might
-> be more piously applied.
-But here the objector supposes that the time required for family devotion, might be otherwise
-> employed to his own advantage or even should he propose to employ that time in acts of charity, or in acquiring means of
-> benevolent relief to the needy, still it may be asked, does God require you to do good by neglecting duty, or to do evil that
-> good may come of it?· Does he require you to do his will in one respect, by disregarding it in another?
+Judas, indeed, in making the objection, professed great solicitude for the poor, to whose relief he supposed the price of the ointment might be more piously applied.
+But here the objector supposes that the time required for family devotion, might be otherwise employed to his own advantage or even should he propose to employ that time in acts of charity, or in acquiring means of benevolent relief to the needy, still it may be asked, does God require you to do good by neglecting duty, or to do evil that good may come of it?· Does he require you to do his will in one respect, by disregarding it in another?
 Certainly not.
-Let the
-> objector examine carefully and prayerfully, his own heart, and he will find that the difficulty is a want of disposition, not a want of time.
+Let the objector examine carefully and prayerfully, his own heart, and he will find that the difficulty is a want of disposition, not a want of time.

 ## Introduction